-The Department of Neurosurgery offers five areas of further specialization: Neuroendovascular, Neuro-Oncology, Pediatrics, Skull Base, and Spine.
+The Department of Neurosurgery offers six areas of further specialization: Neuroendovascular, Neuro-Oncology, Pediatrics, Skull Base, and Spine.
 These fellowships are CAST (Committee on Advanced Subspecialty Training of the Society of Neurological Surgery) approved.

 The fellowship in neuroendovascular surgery will accept one fellow per year of training.
 The fellowship training program will be two years in length.
 The University of Utah Hospital will function as the primary teaching center with the Intermountain Medical Center as a secondary site.